Code of Conduct for Reserve Bank Staff

 • racially offensive or sexist images or materials.

-If you receive a communication containing this sort of material (whether from within or outside the Bank), you should inform your Head of Department or relevant Governor.
+If you receive a communication containing this sort of material (whether from within or outside the Bank), you should inform your Head of Department, relevant Governor or the Chief Operating Officer.
 The only exception to this relates to spam email that you receive which should be immediately deleted and not distributed.

-See also the Information Systems Security and Acceptable Use Policy and the Media Policy, including Social Media.
+See also the Information Systems Security and Acceptable Use Policy and the Media and Social Media Policy.

 3.6 Safe work environment

-The Bank has an obligation to ensure, so far as is reasonably practicable, the physical and mental health and safety of people who are working in its business while they are at work.
+The Bank has an obligation to ensure, so far as is reasonably practicable, the physical and psychological health and safety of people who are working in its business while they are at work.

 Similarly, you have an obligation to:

-• take reasonable care for your own physical and mental health and safety.
-You should ensure that you present for work in a physical, mental and emotional state which enables you to perform your role competently and in a manner which does not compromise or threaten the health or safety of you or others;
+• take reasonable care for your own physical and psychological health and safety.
+You should ensure that you present for work in a state which enables you to perform your role competently and in a manner which does not compromise or threaten the health or safety of you or others;

 • take reasonable care that your acts or omissions do not adversely affect the health and safety of other persons;

-• comply, so far as you are reasonably able, with any reasonable instruction relating to health or safety that is given by the Bank - this includes arrangements and activities at any non-Bank premises (such as your home) where you may perform work including recreational and social activities; and
+• comply, so far as you are reasonably able, with any reasonable instruction relating to health or safety that is given by the Bank - this includes arrangements and activities at any non-Bank premises (such as your home) where you may perform work and includes recreational and social activities undertaken as part of your role at the Bank; and

 • co-operate with any reasonable policy or procedure of the Bank relating to health or safety that has been notified to you.